abdulhannanshaikhh/ATM_Machine/README.md

 Main ATM Simulation (Java): The MainClass program serves as an entry point for an ATM simulation.
 It verifies user authentication, offers a menu-driven interface for operations, and interacts with the user through the AtmOperationInterf methods for a complete ATM experience.

-Authentication: You have implemented basic authentication using ATM number and PIN, which is a good start.
-However, in a real-world scenario, you might want to enhance the security of authentication mechanisms.

-User Input Validation: While your code prompts users for input, it's important to validate the input to prevent unexpected behavior or errors.
-For example, validating whether the input is a valid number or not.